GLOBAL MARKETS-Shares, dollar slide on Ukraine scare; gold rises

 * Gold, yen, Swiss franc higher on safe-haven buying

 By Barani Krishnan

-NEW YORK, April 25 (Reuters) - World stock indexes fell on Friday on concern the tensions between Ukraine and Russia may depress economic activity in Europe, while the 30-year U.S. Treasury bond yield reached the lowest in nearly a year as investors sought safety in U.S. debt.
+NEW YORK, April 25 (Reuters) - U.S. and world stock indexes fell on Friday as tensions between Ukraine and Russia weighed heavily on global equity markets and the rouble, while yields on the 30-year U.S. Treasury bond reached the lowest in nearly a year.

 Russia warned Kiev on Friday that it would face justice after Ukrainian forces killed up to five pro-Russian rebels in eastern Ukraine on Thursday.